phil65/script.module.actionhandler/README.md

 script.module.actionhandler

-Module containing a decorator factory which allows assigning click/focus/action events to methods in your WindowXML instance via decorators.
+Module containing a decorator factory which allows assigning click/focus/action events to methods in your WindowXML class via decorators.

 Usage: